Helping Lost Cats Find Their Way Home

 The Reality of Missing Cats

 Did you know that 1 in 3 pets in America will go missing at some point in their lives?
 According to the American Humane Association, the reality is even more heartbreaking for cats: less than 5% of lost cats are ever reunited with their owners through shelters.
-This staggering statistic highlights the importance of microchipping, safe outdoor practices, and community awareness to help bring more cats back home.
+This staggering statistic emphasizes the importance of microchipping, safe outdoor practices, and community awareness to help bring more cats back home.

 Specialized Resources for Lost and Found Cats